apexfarm/ApexTestKit/README.md

 #### Entity Update Keywords

-All the following APIs with a `List<SObject> objects` param at the last, indicate the sObjects are created elsewhere, and ATK just updates them.
+All the following APIs with a `List<SObject> objects` param at the last, indicate the sObjects are created elsewhere, and ATK just upsert them.

 ```java
 ATK.prepare(A__c.SObjectType, [SELECT Id FROM A__c]) // Select existing sObjects